marcelgwerder/laravel-api-handler/README.md

 ```
 /api/books?_offset=20&_limit=50
 ```
-Be aware that in order to use `offset` you alwas have to specify a `limit` too.
+Be aware that in order to use `offset` you always have to specify a `limit` too.
 MySQL throws an error for offset definition without a limit.

 ####Include Related Models####
 The api handler also supports Eloquent relationships.
 So if you want to get all the books with their authors, just add the authors to the `_with` parameter.